 This movie introduces the realities of living in a conflict zone, trapped and forced to make complicated decisions against one’s happiness.

-It will surprise you seeing how Israelis speak fluent Palestinian Arabic.
+It will surprise you to see how Israelis speak fluent Palestinian Arabic.

 7. West Beirut (1998)

 Two friends, Omar and Tarek, who are just entering their adulthood, find themselves in the middle of a crisis — in a society where there are no rules, no schools, nor a vacation that will end soon.

 West Beirut portrays how young people can find what’s crucial for them when the system and settings that hold them in place for many years fall apart.

 You would like a simple vocabulary.
 The tailored-made sentences meet the understanding of young people.

 8. Far from Men (2015)

 They tasked him with the assignment to escort Reda Kateb, a murderer, across the desert to his court trial.

 On the way, both discuss innocence and the concept of guilt.
 It is one film that puts you in real suspense.

 9. Blessed Benefit (2016)

 It is a prison film that ironically depicts life behind bars as saner, much better than living on the outside.

 While in prison, he met many people from different Jordanian background, and they told him their aspects of life and what they believe.